Nothing says Merry Christmas more than a million twinkle lights. Or maybe camels. And a baby yak.

 Next to the petting zoo is a riding ring with full grown camels, a donkey and ponies for the kids.
 Adults can ride the camels with their kids but pony riding children need to be big enough to hang on themselves.
 Rides are $6.

 You can also stop at the Shrine’s conference center for dinner in the cafeteria, a photo studio where you can dress up as angels and check out a puppet show.
 Update 2016: They’ve moved all the LEGO goodness to the Guild Center and added huge LEGO display, plus a LEGO Maze.
 The play area is still free, but the rest is now $7 per adult and $5 for kids over 4.
 3 and under are free.
 Also new this year are fire pits in the church parking lot where you can stop for S’mores.
-(Kits are $6 each.)
+(Kits are $6 each.) (note: we’ll update this part for 2017 as soon as we have more details.)

 If you like to watch the lights from a carriage you can hire one!
 Here’s the link for carriage rides if you want to make a reservation.